Financial Independence (FI) is the point where investment cashflows cover your basic essential and non-essential expenses.

 - $452,000 in 40 years.

-Another example is the fact that 99% of Warren Buffett’s net worth was built after his 50th birthday.
+Just take a look at Warren Buffett.
+99% of his net worth was built after his 50th birthday.

 Compound returns are why you don’t need a huge income to grow wealth.
 There are plenty of everyday millionaires who got to where they are by making $50,000/year.